Brasserie Les Saveurs – New Chef, New Menu

 Brasserie Les Saveurs, the signature restaurant of The St. Regis Singapore, offers all-occasion dining opulent surroundings to provide a luxurious setting for the evolving nuances of each meal.
-With a new Chef de Cuisine, Antoine Bonnet, in the house, the restaurant has crafted a new a la carte menu featuring brasserie-style contemporary French indulgences.
+With a new Chef de Cuisine in the house, the restaurant has crafted a new a la carte menu featuring brasserie-style contemporary French indulgences.

 Our lunch started with an amuse bouche which is a piece of grilled waygu tenderloin skewer in a cup of potato and soy espuma.
 The espuma is light and tasty when paired with the flavourful beef skewer.